khushboo-kumar20/BVTechHub/README.md

 - **Delete Experience Page For Admin**

-The admin has the authority to delete the irrelevant Internship/Placement interview experiences from the website.
+The admin has the authority to delete the irrelevant Internship/Placement interview experiences from the website also if in case the student does some mistake while adding their experience they can contact the admin to get their experience deleted.

 ![image](https://user-images.githubusercontent.com/93242916/170875900-57c8cc0c-5383-4dc0-b944-e6b1dd17e02d.png)

-## Suggestions Page
+## Suggestion Pages

-The suggestions tab on the navigation bar gives the option to open the pages- Seminar, Project and Resume-building.
-The student/admin can view any of these three pages.
+The website BVTechHub contains suggestion pages on Seminar, Project and Resume Building.
+These suggestion pages would help the students to get suggestions or ideas on seminar topics, project making and resume building.

 ![image](https://user-images.githubusercontent.com/93242916/170876370-1efda30c-65ee-418d-b6cd-ddbf37e7af96.png)

 ## Roadmaps Page

-The roadmaps tab on the navigation bar gives an option to open either of the pages- Data Structures & Algorithms , Web development, AI/ML and Android development roadmaps.
-The further selection allows the student/admin to view the content of these pages.
+The roadmaps section of the website BVTechHub contains Roadmaps on the topics - Data Structures & Algorithms , Web development, AI/ML and Android development.
+These roadmaps would help the students while they start their journey of learning on any of these topics.

 ![image](https://user-images.githubusercontent.com/93242916/170876660-aed2dc9e-da75-48c3-b2b5-d7d17672c932.png)

 ## Resources Page

 - **Resource Landing page**

+This is the Resources Landing page which contains cards to various subjects like Data Structures and Algorithms, Database Management System, Operating System, Computer Networks and Object Oriented Programming.

 ![image](https://user-images.githubusercontent.com/93242916/170877000-4351a7b4-7f39-42e4-b309-3a49fd8bc824.png)